 Bank of America is one of the largest retail banks in the U.S. For small business owners, it can be a great place for numerous banking services, including business credit cards.
-It offers seven different business credit cards designed to meet nearly all of your needs, including cash reward cards, low-interest cards and travel reward cards.
+There are six different Bank of America business credit cards that can cover nearly all business needs, including cash reward cards, low-interest cards and travel reward cards.

 Let’s take a look at these cards, and see which one makes the most sense for your company.

 Best Bank of America Business Credit Cards

 |BofA Business Card||Good for…||Downsides|

 |Business Advantage Cash Rewards Mastercard® credit card||Cash rewards, 0% intro APR||Limited reward categories|